 The outcome of the failure had nothing to do with me.
 I likely hadn’t done enough promotion or given my audience enough time to save money for it.
 Yet, my inner critic ignored all the practical issues with logistics and timing and made the failure about my worth as a person.
 Why?

 Failure hits you where it hurts you the most: your ego.
 It’s the part of you that strives for self-importance.
 Your ego doesn’t like to be wrong, experience failure, or be judged.
 They’re threats to its own survival.
 If other people realise you’re not perfect, will they still like you?

 When your ego takes a hit, it bullies you back into your comfort zone.
 “I’m a failure” or “I don’t have what it takes to make it happen” are the weapons it uses to make you quit – and ensure you’ll keep playing small from now on.

 If you’re tired of playing this game and waiting for your dreams to magically happen on their own, you need to keep your ego in check and get comfortable with failure.

+What’s failure?
 The dictionary defines it as a “lack of success”.
 It may be correct, but it’s incomplete.
 It doesn’t tell you why it happened.

-You know now that’s just a trick she plays to keep you in your comfort zone.
-So, the question remains, “why didn’t you succeed?”
+Why did you fail?
+That’s where the ego jumps in.
+It screams, loud and clear, that it’s all your fault.
+You’re not good enough.
+You know now that’s just a trick it plays to keep you in your comfort zone.
+So, the question remains, “why did you fail this time?”

 How To Reframe Failure Into Feedback